Skip to content

 Creating Custom Parsers

-All the static methods for parsers should return a tuple where the first entry is a dictionary of attributes and the sencond entry is the rendered content.
+All the staticmethods for parsers should return a tuple where the first entry is a dictionary of attributes and the second entry is the rendered content.

 Warning